Régis Cibasu

-Régis Cibasu (born September 13, 1994) is a Zairian-Canadian professional football wide receiver for the Montreal Alouettes of the Canadian Football League (CFL).
+Régis Cibasu (born September 13, 1994) is a Congolese-Canadian professional football wide receiver for the Montreal Alouettes of the Canadian Football League (CFL).

 University career

 Cibasu played U Sports football with the Montreal Carabins, originally joining the team in 2014 and playing wide receiver.
 He quickly established himself as a dominant force as he was named an RSEQ First Team All-Star and the RSEQ Rookie of the Year in 2014.
 He finished his stellar year with a Vanier Cup Most Valuable Player award after recording six receptions for 90 yards in a Carabins victory in the 50th Vanier Cup game in Montreal.
 He continued to have success over his five-year university career with the Carabins and finished as the program's all-time leading receiver with 183 receptions for 2,231 receiving yards and nine touchdowns in 38 career games.